rrwick/August-2019-consensus-accuracy-update/README.md

 <p align="center"><img src="images/results.png" alt="Results" width="100%"></p>

-First of all, there were some unsurprising results: high-accuracy models did better than fast models, and models which included _Kp_-specific methylation in their training did better than those which did't.
+First of all, there were some unsurprising results: high-accuracy models did better than fast models, and models which included _Kp_-specific methylation in their training did better than those which did not.
 This much I expected based on my previous studies.

 I also expected to see that Racon improved upon the Flye assembly, and this was indeed usually the case.
 The one exception was for the fast-_Kp_ model, where Flye did quite well and Racon actually made the assembly slightly worse – not sure what's going on there.

 Medaka always improved the assembly and produced the highest accuracy results in the study with the HAC-mod and HAC-_Kp_ models.
 Running Medaka a second time did not make much of a difference – sometimes it made the assembly a tiny bit better, sometimes a tiny bit worse.

-Nanopolish did better than Medaka for the fast model, similar to Medaka for the fast-_Kp_ and HAC models, and worse than Medaka in the HAC-mod and HAC-_Kp_ models.
+Nanopolish did better than Medaka for the fast model, similarly to Medaka for the fast-_Kp_ and HAC models, and worse than Medaka in the HAC-mod and HAC-_Kp_ models.
 For the HAC-mod and HAC-_Kp_ models, Nanopolish was actually worse than the Racon-polished assembly it took as input.
-Another way to look at this is that Nanopolish seemed to take assemblies to somewhere around Q28, and if the input assembly was already much higher than that, Nanopolish was likely to make things worse not better.
+Another way to look at this is that Nanopolish seemed to produce assemblies somewhere around Q28, and if the input assembly was already much higher than that, Nanopolish was likely to make things worse not better.
 Running Nanopolish before Medaka did not show any advantage over just running Medaka.

 ## Conclusions